-The proposed building height at the uppermost ridge is 8.77m.

-The area of the building height variation is wholly located within the upper roof area, and is minor numerically speaking, a variation of 3.1% over the development standard. the breach then diminishes to full compliance along the rise of the land and fall of the roof line. (refer to submitted plans)
+The proposed building height at the uppermost ridge is 8.82m, at the front roof ridge line the building height is 8.48m.
+The area of the building height variation is wholly contained within the uppermost roof line and is minor numerically speaking at 3.7% over the development standard, the breech then diminishes to full compliance along the rise of the land and fall of the roof line. (refer to submitted plans and Section Plan B-B)